-HanaHana 花華 is an artistic VR experience by the contemporary artist Mélodie Mousset.
-An early prototype developed together with VR ingeneer Naem Baron was finished early 2017.
+HanaHana 花華 is an artistic VR experience by contemporary artist Mélodie Mousset.
+A first prototype developed together with VR engineer Naem Baron was finished early 2017.

 - Platform: PC

 - Special exhibition installation: player space with haptic enhancements (real sand), holographic effect for non-playing audience, contextual art pieces.

 02-02 / 24-03 / 2018